Luming-L/ProjectNew/Results/PeakRecall/RefineRecalledpeaks.md

 ```bash
 qsub ~/peakRefine_batch.sh
 ```
+1. for each technical replicate (796), the minimum overlap between cancer type peaks and sample recalled peaks should be more than 60% of cancer type peaks. (set by `-f 0.6`) Then output these cancer type peaks.
+2. refined peaks in two replicates from the same sample will be merged. only report peaks obeserved in two replicates (set by `-c`)
+3. finally get a list of peaks for each of 410 biological samples

+**options**
+`-f`： Minimum overlap required as **a fraction of A**.

+`-c`: For each entry in A, report the number of hits in B while restricting to -f.

+`-wa`: Write the original entry in A for each overlap.

+`-u`: Write original A entry once if any overlaps found in B. In other words, just report the fact at least one overlap was found in B.
 ```python
 if bioSample_dict[sample] == 1: # 1 technical replicate for a ID
 	os.system("bedtools intersect -a " + path + "/" + sample.split("_")[0].replace('x', '') + "*txt.sorted -b " + path + "/" + sample + "*bed.sorted -f 0.5 -u > " + path + "/" + sample+"_peakCalls.bed")